drewhart/geonomics_docs/sphinx_dir/doc.rst

 reset?
 N

-This is the :math:`\mu` parameter of the VonMises distribution (a circularized Gaussian distribution) from which movement directions are chosen when movement is random and isotropic (rather than being determined by a :py:`_MovementSurface`; if a :py:`_MovementSurface`
+This is the :math:`\mu` parameter of the VonMises distribution (a circularized normal distribution) from which movement directions are chosen when movement is random and isotropic (rather than being determined by a :py:`_MovementSurface`; if a :py:`_MovementSurface`